 Read about our visit to Fin & Pearl.

 The most popular bars in Nashville are on lower Broadway, in the heart of downtown Nashville.
 They are also the most crowded.
 Opt for bars in Midtown, just a few minutes from Downtown, with far fewer people.
 Most popular spots are along Division Street: Winners, Losers, Rebar, Kung Fu Saloon, and Whiskey Rhythm.

 Tip: Take a taxi, Lyft, or Uber.
 Parking is pricey.

 The Ryman Auditorium is “where bluegrass was born, where Johnny Cash met June Carter, where souls were saved and a slice of history was nearly lost.”
 It is a US National Historic Landmark, on the National Register of Historic Places, and the original home of the Grand Ole Opry.
 Today, the “Mother Church of Country Music” hosts Grand Ole Opry shows from November through January.
 What better way to experience the Ryman than by being part of what put it on the map: live Country Music.

 Tickets: Prices vary by performance.
-Click here for the performance schedule.
+Check out Ryman’s performance schedule for upcoming events.